Tour Code: 8962P44

 Day 1: Dublin - Connemara - Galway

-Depart Dublin and make your way to the West of Ireland and tour beautiful Connemara.
-On the way across the midlands of Ireland, take a comfort stop for refreshments before arriving in the enchanting village of Cong.
-You will have time to visit Cong Abbey before continuing the journey through the wilderness of Connemara.
-You will arrive in Galway mid afternoon to ensure that you get the most out of this cultural city.
-You will have time to explore the Spanish Arch and ramble around colorful shop street with its many street performers, seafood eateries, and quaint Irish bars with wonderful musicians.
+To begin our amazing experience we depart Dublin and make our way to the West of Ireland and tour beautiful Connemara.
+On our way across the midlands of Ireland, we take a comfort stop for refreshments before arriving in the enchanting village of Cong.
+Famed by John Wayne and Maureen O'Hara in the film Quiet Man, the village is home to Ashford castle, a regular haunt of the rich and famous.
+We have time to visit Cong Abbey before continuing our journey through the wilderness of Connemara.
+We arrive in Galway mid afternoon.

-The first stop today is the Museum of Country Life.
-Here you are introduced to the Irish way of life that has existed in this rugged and beautiful part of country since 1800s.
-The lunch stop shall be Strandhill, County Sligo.
-Visit W.B Yeat's final resting place in Drumcliff Abbey.
-The final stop is the portal tomb of Creevykeel.
-The overnight stay is in Derry.
+After a great night in Galway, we set off through parts of Connemara to the Museum of Country Life.
+Here we are introduced to the Irish way of life that has existed in this rugged and beautiful part of country since 1800s.
+Our lunch stop today shall be Ireland's premier surf venue and beach at Strandhill, County Sligo.
+We watch some of Ireland's finest breakers roll against our Atlantic shores before heading off through the poetic heartland of Ireland, W.B.
+Yeat's country.
+We visit his final resting place in Drumcliff Abbey.

-Day 4: Derry - Giants Causeway - Belfast
+Day 4: Letterkenny - Rope Bridge - Giant’s Causeway - Glens of Antrim - Belfast

 Day 5: Belfast - Dublin